Are there age limits for the ride?

 What time will the rides start?

-The 37 mile and 62 mile routes will start at 8:00am.
-The 9 mile route will start at 8:10am.
-Please leave enough time to park and pick up your number and rider bags before the ride starts.
+The 66 mile route will start at 7:30am.
+The 41 mile route will start at 7:45am.
+The 25 mile route will start at 8:00am.
+The 9 mile route will begin at 8:15am.
+Please leave enough time to park and pick up your numbers and rider bag before the ride starts.

 How long will the courses remain open?